 It would be hard for me to imagine ending up in a career other than one in the creative arts field.
 I consider myself mostly a self-taught artist.
 In fact, many of the gallery owners and artists that I know have told me to stick with my own distinct style rather taking art classes that might make my creations less unique.
-Presently twenty-four years old, I can still feel excitement in my creations just as I did as a preschooler.
+Presently twenty-six years old, I can still feel excitement in my creations just as I did as a preschooler.
 My decision to make art my lifetime profession began as early as the 5th grade when I made my first commission.
 In high school, I began my art business- Jacob Houston Art- and I have been working to expand it ever since.
 My dream is to one day build my own art gallery.

 I specialize in acrylic paintings of the local countryside as well as distant cityscapes, favoring vibrant colors and unique perspectives- often from high in the air, looking down at my subject.
 Recreating architectural styles has always been a strong interest of mine.
 I enjoy the challenges that the angles on buildings, the small details, and the lighting aspects bring to my art.
 Having grown up in a rural setting, countryside vistas also play a large part in my subject selection.
 Another feature of my art is that it often tells a story with its attention to minute details.